DEED OF INCORPORATION

 Article 3

-3.1 The object of the Association is the cultivation of friendly relations between senior Japanese and Dutch businesspersons in the Rotterdam area.
+3.1 The object of the Association is the cultivation of friendly relations between Japanese and non-Japanese businesspersons with seniority in the Rotterdam area.

 3.2 The Association tries to achieve these objects through, inter alia: